jaredly/j3/Roadmap.md

 6) add "match" support, and type constructors
 7) support single-definition toplevel recursion
 8) support multi-definition recursion, this will require doing dependency analysis.
+  - YAYYYY love it
 9) type-definition (multiple) recursion
+  - will require dependency analysis to flag whether a name is a type or a value
+  - ummm is there anything more complicated than that?
+  - well ok this will enable verification of type definitions, which I'm not really doing just yet

+ONCE WE HAVE THAT
+...
+What's the next step?
+profit???

+Like, I could write up a whole blog post about it.

 # Back to inference for a sec